10/10/14 Hubby is in Denmark so I decided to run this today again in his honor.

 ORIGINALLY POSTED ON AUGUST 19, 2010

 You see, I was going to write about this great leather worker… but I came across this photo and I was gobstruck.
 What is that?!
 So, I changed gears and decided to find out about this Knabstrupper horse.
 That took hours.
 No one could agree on the history – never a good sign of pure breeding.
 But, fascinating nonetheless!
-The Dutch, who everyone agrees started the breed, had one story.
+The Danish, who everyone agrees started the breed, had one story.
 The Austrians another.
-And, several more historical variations were to be found including several sites that said the breed started in the early 1800’s which would probably upset the Dutch…
+And, several more historical variations were to be found including several sites that said the breed started in the early 1800’s which would probably upset the Danish…

 Needless to say, I was up for hours trying to work this out.
 And, since I am late, I have decided to just print what I found to be the most complete history.
 It comes from Scotland.
 Go figure.
 Here it is: